List of metropolitans and patriarchs of Kyiv: Metropolitans and Patriarch of Kyiv and All Ukraine (Ukrainian Autocephalous Orthodox Church)

-Autocephalous Orthodox Church of Ukraine
+One church

 The Orthodox Church of Ukraine (OCU) was established by a unification council on 15 December 2018.
 The council voted to unite the existing Ukrainian Orthodox churches (UOC-KP, UAOC and parts of the UOC-MP) through their representatives, on the basis of complete canonical independence.
 The primate of the Church is styled the "Metropolitan of Kyiv and all Ukraine".
 The unification council elected Epiphanius I as its first primate.
 The Church was officially granted autocephaly on 5 January 2019 by decree of the Ecumenical Patriarch, Bartholomew I.

-In June 2019, however, Filaret and a few clergymen split from the UOC, in a dispute over the leadership of the Church.
+In June 2019, however, Filaret and a few clergymen declared a split from the UOC, in a dispute over the leadership of the Church.

 As of December 2019, the OCU is recognized by the Ecumenical Patriarchate of Constantinople, the Patriarchate of Alexandria, the Church of Greece, and the Church of Cyprus.

 This is a list of Metropolitans of Kyiv and all Ukraine: